Car Parking Operational Policy - August 2005

 All vehicles entering the campus (during charged periods) will have a period of up to 30 minutes, free of charge, to drop off/pick up passengers, make collections/deliveries and exit the campus by presenting the ticket, taken on entry, at the exit barrier.

 A variety of different methods of payment are available.
 These include: permits, daily tickets, top-up cards or credit cards.

 Annual permit costs are inclusive of all University holidays, with no refunds being available for any holiday or University closure periods.
 The purchase of a permit, ticket or top-up card only provides the right to hunt for a space on the University Campuses.
 It does not guarantee a space.

-All Application Forms for parking can be downloaded from the Car Park and Commuting Website or obtained from the Car Park and Traffic Management Office located on each campus.
+Application for car parking permits should be made via the Online Store, and other forms can be downloaded from the Car Park and Commuting Website or obtained from the Car Park and Traffic Management Office located on each campus.

 4. CURRENT TARIFFS and METHODS OF PAYMENT